CycloKid/Pomelo/README.md

 # Info and FAQ

 ### NOTE: Some entitlements Pomelo depends on require a PAID Apple Developer Account.
 Your mileage with a free account might be limited.

-Pomelo is based on Sudachi which was orginally sourced from the now defunct Yuzu emulator.

 ## iOS